honghulabs/DockerKeras/README.md

 ```

 [[Back to Top]](#table-of-contents)
-### Example: Train a Multi-GPU Model using TensorFlow
+### Example: Train a Multi-GPU Model Using TensorFlow
 The previous example utilizes only one GPU.
 In this example, we suppose you have multiple GPUs at hand and you would like to train a model that utilizes multi-GPUs.

 To be more specific: